Geoff Swaim: 2018 season

 Swaim entered the season as the Cowboys starting tight end after the sudden retirements of Jason Witten and Hanna.

-During a Week 3 24-13 road loss to the Seattle Seahawks, he had a career-high five receptions for a then career-high 47 yards.
-In the next game against the Detroit Lions, Swaim scored his first NFL touchdown on a one-yard reception from Dak Prescott.
-Swaim finished the 26-24 victory with five receptions for 39 yards and the aforementioned touchdown.
-The following week against the Houston Texans, he had a career-high 55 receiving yards in the 19-16 overtime road loss.
+During a Week 3 24–13 road loss to the Seattle Seahawks, Swaim had a career-high five receptions for a then career-high 47 yards.
+In the next game against the Detroit Lions, he scored his first NFL touchdown on a one-yard reception from Dak Prescott and finished the narrow 26–24 victory with five receptions for 39 yards and the aforementioned touchdown.
+The following week against the Houston Texans, Swaim recorded three receptions for a career-high 55 yards in the 19–16 overtime road loss.

-Swaim started nine games before suffering a broken bone in his wrist during Week 11 against the Atlanta Falcons.
-He missed the next four games before being placed on injured reserve on December 22.
+During a Week 11 22–19 road loss to the Falcons, Swaim had four receptions for 24 yards before suffering a broken bone in his wrist.
+Swaim missed the next four games before being placed on injured reserve on December 22.

-Swaim was used mostly for blocking purposes, finishing the season with a then-career-high 26 receptions for 242 yards and a touchdown.
-He was a solid blocking tight end during his time with the Cowboys.
-However, Swaim's development was limited by injuries.
+Swaim was used mostly for his blocking, finishing the 2018 season with a then career-high 26 receptions for 242 yards and a touchdown in nine games and starts.
+Swaim was a solid blocking tight end during his time with the Cowboys, but his development was limited by injuries.

 Jacksonville Jaguars

 On March 15, 2019, Swaim was signed by the Jacksonville Jaguars.

-Swaim began the season as the backup behind James O'Shaughnessy.
+He began the season as the backup behind James O'Shaughnessy.
 On October 22, Swaim was placed on injured reserve with an ankle injury and a concussion.
 He appeared in just six games with two starts (when the team opened in a two tight ends formation), posting 13 receptions for 65 yards.

 On March 17, 2020, Swaim was released by the Jaguars.

 Tennessee Titans

 2020 season

-On August 19, 2020, Swaim was signed by the Tennessee Titans, to compete for the blocking tight end role with MyCole Pruitt.
+On August 19, 2020, Swaim was signed by the Tennessee Titans to compete for the blocking tight end role with MyCole Pruitt.
 Swaim was declared inactive for the first three games of the season.
 The Titans experienced a serious COVID-19 outbreak in Week 4, which opened the door for Swaim to start in Week 6 against the Buffalo Bills.
-During a Week 13 31-10 road victory over the Jacksonville Jaguars, Swaim caught three passes for 34 yards and a touchdown.
-His second NFL touchdown came on a 5-yard reception from Ryan Tannehill.
+During a Week 13 31–10 road victory over the Jaguars, Swaim recorded three receptions for 34 yards and a touchdown.
+His second NFL touchdown came on a five-yard reception from Ryan Tannehill.

-Swaim appeared in 10 games with eight starts and ended up playing the second-most snaps among the tight ends.
-He collected nine receptions for 83 yards and a touchdown.
+Swaim finished the 2020 season with nine receptions for 83 yards and a touchdown in 10 games with eight starts and ended up playing the second-most snaps among the tight ends.